canonical/vanilla-framework/docs/layout/_grid.md

 ## Prefix empty columns

-You can push position columns right of left using the `.prefix-*` classname.
+You can push position columns right of left using the `.prefix-*` or `.suffix-*` classname as needs be.

 ```html
 <div class="row">